hypo69/hypo/docs/raw_rst_from_gemini/fast_api/header.md

         marker_files (tuple): Filenames or directory names to identify the project root.

     Returns:
         Path: Path to the root directory if found, otherwise the directory where the script is located.
-        Raises FileNotFoundError: If no suitable marker files are found in any parent directories.
+Raises ValueError if no root is found after checking all parents.
     """
     current_path = Path(__file__).resolve().parent